Metagauss-com/buddybot/readme.txt

 * Initial release of BuddyBot AI.

 == Upgrade Notice ==

+= 1.6.5.0: September 18, 2025 =
+* Fixed: Image Optimization
+  - Reduced the size of the Cookie Consent form image for faster load times.
+  - Optimized the Chatbot image in the chat area to improve performance and responsiveness.

+* Fixed: Default TopP Slider Value
+  - Corrected the default TopP slider setting to 0.5.
+  - Ensures consistent behavior across all new installations.

 = 1.6.4.0: July 12, 2025 =
 * New: Slider Design Integration